whittle/bounty/README.md

 * There are some space leaks around pushing data onto the STM Map in a naïve fashion.
-If the final product was going to store everything in a Map wrapped in a TVar, I would be remiss for not explicitly copying key and value bytestrings and evaluating the Map to normal form prior to shoving it back into STM.
-Instead, I’m already researching more concurrency-friendly data structures.
+If the final product was going to store everything in a lazy btree wrapped in a TVar, I would be remiss for not explicitly copying key and value bytestrings and evaluating the btree to normal form prior to shoving it back into STM.
+Instead, I’m already researching more concurrency-friendly data structures (see Notes).

 * Some inputs can totally crash the server.
 Ouch.
 That’s gonna need some exception handling.
 I’ll add that when I reorganize how